cravies/cravies/README.md

-- 🔭 I’m currently doing my postgrad on explainable AI (XAI) at Victoria University of Wellington
-- 📖 Read my writing about the impact of technology on society at https://aiforhumans.substack.com/
+- 📖 Read my writing about the impact of AI on society at https://aiforhumans.substack.com/